Progress Peak- Adventure with pride

 Families who participate in programming together are Navigators.
 Caregivers and children participate in outings to build community, skills, and wellness while among other families.

-Many factors will contribute to the cost of each event including equipment rentals, travel needs, facilitator fees, and any ticket or participation costs.
-We are working diligently on obtaining 501(c)(3) status that will open up new funding opportunities so that we can offer these events for free or extremely cheaply.
+Many factors will contribute to the cost of each event, including equipment rentals, travel needs, facilitator fees, and any ticket or participation costs.
+We have obtained our tax-exempt status, and we are searching for funding opportunities so that we can offer these events for as little as we can.
+If you are someone who would like to donate, please contact us!